aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/abstractcalculationengine/_index.md

 ### isParamLiteralRequired() {#isParamLiteralRequired--}

-Indicates whether this engine needs the literal text of parameter while doing calculation.
+Indicates whether this engine needs the literal text of the parameter while doing a calculation.
 Default value is false.

 ```javascript
 abstract isParamLiteralRequired() : boolean;